Wendy2010/learngit/readme.txt

-Git is s version control system.
+Git is a contributed version control system.
-Fit is free software.
+Git is free software.